Plight of Early Adaptors

 We don’t do well, when we are in the transition of a new metaphorical truth.

 A nation is a story.

 Throwing a virgin into the volcano to appease the angry gods is a story.

 We don’t do well, when we are in the transition of a new metaphorical truth.
 Right now we are in one of those moments.
 Thomas Kuhn might call this a paradigm shift.
 Yuval Harari would describe this as a function of our evolving species that allowed us to adapt and work together to sacrifice and make choices that serve the greater good over the one or some.

 How did Homo Sapiens survive?
 We survived by telling a collective lie.
 Over and over and over again, evolving, moving, shifting and over time moving us forward.

 How will Homo Sapiens continue to survive?
-By doing the same thing, except now, today, in 2020, the collective ‘metaphorical truth,’ the one we are familiar with, that gives us an illusion of certainty, familiarity and safety, it has to die.
+By doing the same thing, except now, today, the collective ‘metaphorical truth,’ the one we are familiar with, that gives us an illusion of certainty, familiarity and safety, it has to die.
 It has to die and we have to go back into the savannah, into empty space, vulnerable, hungry, lonely, crazy or inspired.
 It is our turn to be that monkey, that one who steps forward to tell a different story, a different lie.